shubham-singh-12/QA-Exercises-Automation-Postman-SQL/README.md

 Install Selenium WebDriver: Ensure you have Selenium WebDriver installed in your Python environment.
 You can install it via pip:

 ## Copy code
-pip install selenium
+pip install selenium.<br>
 Install ChromeDriver: ChromeDriver is necessary for Selenium to interact with the Chrome browser.
-Download the appropriate version of ChromeDriver for your Chrome browser from here and make sure it's in your system's PATH.
+Download the appropriate version of ChromeDriver for your Chrome browser from here and make sure it's in your system's PATH.<br>

-Update Credentials: Replace the placeholder email address and password with valid credentials in the script.
+Update Credentials: Replace the placeholder email address and password with valid credentials in the script.<br>

 Run the Script: Execute the Python script in your preferred environment.